 Nokia focused on hardware, improving batteries, and making stronger phones.
 Apple focused on making phones easy and enjoyable to use.
 The first iPhone couldn't even use 3G internet and had a terrible camera.
 But Apple understood something crucial: software makes the difference, not hardware specs.

-Samsung leveraged its experience manufacturing TVs and appliances to mass-produce phones at every price point.
-Both companies approached phones as part of broader ecosystems rather than standalone devices.
+Samsung used its experience manufacturing TVs and appliances to mass-produce phones at every price point.
+Both companies treated phones as part of broader ecosystems rather than standalone devices.

 They competed on dimensions that Nokia didn't even recognize as battlefields.